tldr-pages/tldr/pages/common/virsh-pool-info.md

 > See also: `virsh`.
 > More information: <https://manned.org/virsh>.

-- List the name, UUID, state, persistence type, autostart status, capacity, space allocated, and space available for the storage pool specified by name or UUID (determine the name or UUID using `virsh pool-list`):
+- List the name, UUID, state, persistence type, autostart status, capacity, space allocated, and space available for the storage pool specified by name or UUID (determine using `virsh pool-list`):

 `virsh pool-info --pool {{name|uuid}}`